 But have no fear!
 We’re here to help you decide which smart thermostat is right for your multifamily property.

-In this Smart Spotlight guide, we’re going to review three of the most popular smart thermostat brands: Ecobee, Nest, and Honeywell.
-We’ll look at six devices in total, giving you the details you need to make a smart decision.
+In this Smart Spotlight guide, we’re going to review four of the most popular smart thermostat brands: Quext, Ecobee, Nest, and Honeywell.
+We’ll look at seven devices in total, giving you the details you need to make a smart decision.

 But first, what factors make a smart thermostat suitable for multifamily?